 The course is designed to further the competence of health personnel educators with particular regard to the health care needs of their respective countries.
-A major emphasis in the course is on student activity, individually and in small groups.
+A major emphasis in the course is on student activity, individually and in small

 The master's degree course requires either one year of full-time course work plus a six months field project or two years of part-time course work plus a six months field project.
-All students are required to undertake the eight core subjects described below plus eight credit points from Academic Electives and/or Independent Studies.
-The six months field project is usually carried out in the student's own country and a report on the work is required.
+All students are required to undertake at least four of the nominated subjects described below plus additional subjects from Academic Electives and/or Independent Studies to give a total of 24 credit points.
+Each credit point is equivalent to one class contact hour per week over one session.
+A six months field project is usually carried out in the student's own country and a report on the work is required.